Create massive, multi-faceted and shimmering sounds with the Polytope four-voice detuner/chorus/vibrato.

-The Polytope creates up to four copies of the input signal which can be detuned in pitch from subtle thickening to huge multi-voice detuned synth sounds.
+The Polytope creates up to four copies of the input signal, which can be detuned in pitch from subtle thickening to huge multi-voice detuned synth sounds.
 The detuned voices maintain the timbre of the input and respond well to polyphonic signals.
 In addition to the static detune mode, the included LFO (low frequency oscillator) can be used to sweep the pitches of all four voices to create wide and deep chorus ensembles when combined with the clean signal.

 The controls are extremely wide-ranging, covering classic sounds and extending into spaced-out madness.

-Voices – This knob fades up the volume of each detune voice in sequence, starting with one voice shifting up from the original pitch, then adding a down-shifting voice.
+Voices: This knob fades up the volume of each detune voice in sequence, starting with one voice shifting up from the original pitch, then adding a down-shifting voice.
 Voices 3 and 4 are additional upward and downward voices, respectively, which are twice as far from the original note as 1+2.

-Clean – Controls the volume of the clean signal.
+Clean: Controls the volume of the clean signal.
 Adding the clean signal in creates detune or chorus sounds – removing it creates vibrato.

-Voice vol – Controls the volume of the detuned voices.
+Voice vol: Controls the volume of the detuned voices.

-Speed – In modulation mode, this controls the speed of the LFO which sweeps the pitch up and down.
+Speed: When the LFO is engaged, this controls the speed of the LFO which sweeps the pitch up and down.
 Ranges from very slow, one cycle over many seconds, up to low audio frequencies.

-Measures 4.7″ x 2.5″ (12cm x 6.3cm).
-Runs on industry-standard 9 volt DC center negative power supply.
+Runs on industry-standard 9 volt DC center-negative power supply.
 85mA current draw.

 All jacks are located at the top of the pedal to save pedalboard space.